Chicharrones de Harina

 Chicharrones de harina, lime, hot sauce, and Tajin on a table.

-Chicharrones — It would be hard to have chicharrones de harina without these!
-If you live in Mexico, they are available in most grocery stores.
+If you live in Mexico, chicharrones de harina are available in most grocery stores.
 If you are outside of Mexico, you can order packages of wheat pinwheels online.
+They come in both white and orange varieties, but both types are vegan-friendly.

 For a complete ingredient list and step-by-step guide, scroll down to our recipe.